Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Implications for Researchers and Designers

 \subsubsection{Design for participant privacy}

-Proprietary LLMs have sparked warranted concerns regarding participant privacy.
-Some researchers mention closed source models as a potential solution, but most are unable to implement solutions to this problem themselves.
-Making it easy to host open-source models for some qualitative research functions would help qualitative researchers feel more confident about using LLMs in qualitative research.
-Tools that incorporate LLMs should be explicit about when and how they call external APIs, how they handle privacy, how they expect users to deanonymize data before using tools, how they scrub or plan to delete data, and whether they use inputs for training models.
+Proprietary LLMs have sparked concerns regarding participant privacy.
+Tools that incorporate LLMs should be explicit about if, when, and how they call external APIs, and whether LLMs used are proprietary or open source.
+They should also explain to users before data is uploaded how they handle privacy, how they expect users to deanonymize data before using tools, how they scrub or plan to delete data, and whether they use inputs for training models.
+Second, some researchers mention open source models as a potential solution to privacy concerns, but many are unable to implement solutions to this problem themselves.
+As such, there is an opportunity area to support researchers in having greater control and transparency over data privacy.
+More tools that make it easy to locally host, steer, and fine-tune open source models for qualitative research functions could empower researchers.